nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 2) Added using `add id/ID s/SEMESTER mc/MODULE_CREDIT` command

 #### Step 2:
 User enters a mark as done command e.g. `done id/CS2113 g/A+ `.
-The command will be parsed in `Parser`, which will then returns a `MarkAsDoneCommand`, which calls `Command.execute(SemesterList semesterList, AvailableModulesList availableModulesList)`, in this context, `(MarkAsDoneCommand#execute(SemesterList semesterList, AvailableModulesList availableModulesList))`.
+The command will be parsed in `Parser`, which will return its parsed Strings to `Controller`. `Controller` takes in the Strings from `Parser` and creates a `MarkAsDoneCommand` object which then calls `Command.execute(SemesterList semesterList, AvailableModulesList availableModulesList)`, in this context, `(MarkAsDoneCommand#execute(SemesterList semesterList, AvailableModulesList availableModulesList))`.